-Independence standards for Outside Directors and Outside Audit & Supervisory Board Members general shareholders of the Company and is considered to lack independence.

-(1) Fundamental approach
+- 1. Independence standards for Outside Directors and Outside Audit & Supervisory Board Members - (1) Fundamental approach

 Independent Directors and Independent Audit & Supervisory Board Members are defined as Outside Directors and Outside Audit & Supervisory Board Members who have no potential conflicts of interest with general shareholders of the Company.